matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Provides repeatable deployments.
 - Create a .yaml template describing your environment and use Deployment Manager to create resources.

+#### Quiz

+**1. What is the advantage of putting event-driven components of your application into Cloud Functions?**

+- Cloud Functions handles scaling these components seamlessly.
+Your code executes whenever an event triggers it, no matter whether it happens rarely or many times per second.
+That means you don't have to provision compute resources to handle these operations.

 ### Monitoring: Proactive instrumentation

 **Stackdriver**

+- Stackdriver is GCP's tool for monitoring, logging and diagnostics.
 - Monitoring
 - Logging
 - Debug